Plans, permits, and a soil report.

 The last 5% of the project.
 Sloppy closeout creates warranty headaches for the next decade.

-- Phase inspections: foundation pour, framing, mechanical rough-in, insulation, final.
+- Foundation, framing, mechanical rough-in, insulation, final.

 - Builder's structural warranty typically 10 years on steel frame.